Beliavsky/Fortran-code-on-GitHub/README.md

 [SNAP](https://github.com/lanl/SNAP): proxy application to model the performance of a modern discrete ordinates neutral particle transport application, from LANL

+[SPECTRA-PKA](https://github.com/fispact/SPECTRA-PKA): calculates the expected primary knock-on atom (PKA) spectra for a given target nuclide under neutron or charged particle irradiation, by Mark Gilbert and Michael Fleming.
+NJOY-processed recoil matrices must be provided as the input nuclear data for each nuclide and reaction channel of interest.

 [Stellarator Fokker-Planck Iterative Neoclassical Conservative Solver (SFINCS)](https://github.com/landreman/sfincs): computes neoclassical effects in nonaxisymmetric or axisymmetric toroidal plasmas, such as stellarators and tokamaks, by Matt Landreman et al. The code solves a drift-kinetic equation for the distribution function of each species.

 [STELLOPT](https://github.com/PrincetonUniversity/STELLOPT): stellarator optimization code, from PrincetonUniversity.
 A stellarator is a plasma device that relies primarily on external magnets to confine a plasma.